Large Hadron Collider: Findings and discoveries

+All new hadrons observed at the LHC since 2012.
+Hollow markers indicate superseded or non-significant hadrons.

 An initial focus of research was to investigate the possible existence of the Higgs boson, a key part of the Standard Model of physics which was predicted by theory, but had not yet been observed before due to its high mass and elusive nature.
 CERN scientists estimated that, if the Standard Model was correct, the LHC would produce several Higgs bosons every minute, allowing physicists to finally confirm or disprove the Higgs boson's existence.
 In addition, the LHC allowed the search for supersymmetric particles and other hypothetical particles as possible unknown areas of physics.
 Some extensions of the Standard Model predict additional particles, such as the heavy W' and Z' gauge bosons, which are also estimated to be within reach of the LHC to discover.